NuevoFoundation/workshops/content/english/security/2-password-basics/_index.md

 translationKey: "security-2"
 ---

-Our Secret Agent Alice solves the case by explaining Bob about Passowrds!!!
+Our Secret Agent Alice solves the case by explaining Bob about Passwords!!!

 ## What is a Password?